reowst/sdk/FAQ.md

 ## Does Network Next violate Network Neutrality?

-No. Routing via bidding process ensures which ensures that we remain _supplier neutral_ and always steer traffic across the route with the best performance at the best price, without favoring any one buyer or supplier over another.
+No. Routing via bidding process ensures that we remain _supplier neutral_ and always steer traffic across the route with the best performance at the best price, without favoring any one buyer or supplier over another.

 ## Can suppliers specify a different price depending on the buyer?